-OSAS Instructors for 2024:
+OSAS Instructors in 2024:

 Please Note: Instructors are subject to change based on enrollment.
-Instructor(s) for 2025 to be determined

-Highland Dance 2024 –
+Highland Dance 2025

 Daniel Carr began dancing at the age of three with the Sheila Milne School of Dance in Owen Sound, Ontario.
 He received world class training in highland dance from Mrs. Milne as well as ballet, modern, jazz, tap and musical theatre from top instructors that came from all over the world.
 Some highlights of his highland dance career included winning major championships throughout Canada, US and Scotland including the Ontario, Canadian and World championships.
 Daniel teaches highland along with Leslie MacDougall in Cambridge, ON.
 Prior to the pandemic, he was very fortunate to teach workshops throughout North America and UK.